alexjyong/FreeSO/Documentation/SANDBOX_MODE.md

 - VM state inspection
 - Performance profiling tools

+### 5. Game Files Requirement
+Even in sandbox mode, the FreeSO client still requires the original TSO game files to function.
+The client will look for these files in the locations specified by the `StartupPath` in the configuration or in the default search locations:
+- `../The Sims Online/TSOClient/` (relative to the client executable)
+- `game/TSOClient/` (for Linux systems)
+- Windows registry location: `C:\Program Files\Maxis\The Sims Online\TSOClient\`

+The client specifically looks for `tuning.dat` to verify the game installation.

 ## Limitations of Sandbox Mode

 While sandbox mode is useful for development and testing, it has limitations compared to the full multiplayer experience: